Boobie Miles: High school football career

-However, in a preseason scrimmage against the Amarillo Palo Duro Dons, Miles' leg was caught in the artificial turf when he planted his left leg to stiff-arm a tackler; another player then fell on it from the side.
-The next day he was examined by a local doctor.
-The initial diagnosis of the injury was that it was only a sprained ligament.
-Four days later an orthopedic surgeon, Dr. Dean, examined Miles and felt the injury was severe enough to require immediate arthroscopic surgery.
+However, in a preseason scrimmage against the Amarillo Palo Duro Dons in Lubbock in front of many college scouts, Miles's leg was accidentally caught in the artificial turf when he planted his left leg to stiff-arm a tackler; another player then fell on it from the side.
+The next day, he was examined by a local doctor.
+The initial diagnosis of the injury was that it was only a sprained ligament and he would have been out for only a little bit.
+Four days later however, an orthopedic surgeon, Dr. Dean, examined Miles and felt the injury was severe enough to require immediate arthroscopic surgery.
 The surgery was performed the day before Permian's season opener against Austin High School.
 Miles had severely torn the anterior cruciate ligament.
 He had also torn the cartilage in his left knee.
 Miles was given the option of immediate reconstructive surgery, which Dean had recommended, or a program of rehabilitation.
 Rehab would allow Miles to play football with a knee brace.
-Both Boobie and L.V. opted for the brace.
+Both Boobie and L. V. opted for the brace which likely made his injury worse and Boobie later expressed regret for not getting immediate surgery.

-Miles returned against Abilene High School, however left the game limping with a cramp after only a handful of carries.
+Miles returned against Abilene High School, though he left the game limping with a cramp after only a handful of carries.
 The next week against Midland Lee High School, Permian lost, with Miles threatening to quit the team at halftime for his lack of playing time.
-Miles quit the team that Monday, and in November 1988 Dean performed reconstructive surgery on his knee.
-After rehabilitation from the surgery Miles lost much of the speed and agility that had made him a sought after running back.
+Miles in anger quit the team the following Monday.
+In November 1988, Dean performed reconstructive surgery on his knee.
+After a long painful rehabilitation from the surgery, Miles lost much of the speed and agility that had made him a sought-after star running back and his prestigious scholarship offers were revoked.

 Friday Night Lights

 Miles was a key figure in Friday Night Lights: A Town, a Team, and a Dream, a 1990 book by H. G. Bissinger that followed the story of the 1988 Permian High Panthers football team as they made a run towards the Texas state championship.
 In 2002, Sports Illustrated named Friday Night Lights the fourth-greatest book ever written about sports.

-A movie version of Friday Night Lights was made and then released in the United States on October 6, 2004.
+A movie version of Friday Night Lights was made directed by Peter Berg and then released in the United States on October 6, 2004.
 It starred Billy Bob Thornton as Permian Coach Gary Gaines.
-Miles also had a non-speaking cameo in the film as an Permian assistant coach and was seen in many pivotal moments of the film.
-The film was a box office and critical success and, in turn, spawned an NBC television series of the same name, which began airing in October 2006.
-Boobie was played by Derek Luke.
+Miles also had a non-speaking cameo in the film as a Permian assistant coach and was seen in many pivotal moments of the film.
+Boobie was played by Derek Luke who earned praise.
+The film was a box office and critical success and, in turn, spawned an NBC television series of the same name, which premiered on October 3, 2006 and ran for five seasons and was critically acclaimed winning many Emmy awards.